The Minnesota Heart Gallery provides the experience

 When a Heart Gallery photo shoot is completed, the photographer provides the following:

 * 20-30 final high resolution images sized to 3500px on the longest side - please include any silly outtakes, as they can help convey the youth's personality.
-Three disks of images can be provided (one for the youth, one for the social worker, one for Heart Gallery) OR password-protected online galleries with download capability can replace the use of photo disks.
+Dropbox folder of the images OR password-protected online gallery with download capability.

 * Many photographers choose to also provide one or two sheets of wallet-size photos for the youth to share with friends.
 This is always a special treat for the youth, but definitely optional for the photographer.